WordPress WordPress

-1. Updates are important
+1. Updates are essential

-2. WordPress has its requests
+2. WordPress has system requirements

-- MySQL version 5.6+ or MariaDB version 10.1+
+• MySQL version 8.0 or greater OR MariaDB version 10.6 or greater.

 I can say with certainty that the WordPress web hosting from WordPress webhosting from Websupport.

-3. Free themes pose a risk
+3. Free themes can be risky

 WordPress is free, you can download free plugins that allow you to add functions.
 Often, however, some plugins are designed so that you have to pay if you want more extensibility.
 Some themes are also done this way, the author is constantly updating his theme if someone buys the full version of the theme.
 But what about themes that don’t have the option of expanding to the full version?
 It often happens that these themes remain out of date for several years, and then very little is enough to make your website vulnerable.